rcaden/Frontier/README.txt

 This project is currently being developed on Microsoft Visual Studio 2013, although other build instructions have been included.

-To build the application, open the build subfolder build_VC2013 and open the Frontier.sln solution file in Visual Studio.
+To build the application, download all of the project's files.
+In Visual Studio, open the Frontier.sln solution file in the subfolder build_VC2013.

-In the Solution Explorer, right-click the top line "Solution 'Frontier' and choose Build Solution.
+In the Solution Explorer, right-click the top line "Solution 'Frontier'" and choose Build Solution.
 The program will be built in the subfolder build_VC2013/Debug.